 THE FUNCTION OF THE IMMUNE SYSTEM

 In its simplest form, the immune system is designed to protect the body against things that could make us sick.
 By detecting unwanted substances like bacteria and viruses, the immune system can take action and begin preventing these substances before they can cause harm.

 When talking about the immune system, there are two key types of immunity our bodies can call on: innate and adaptive.

-Innate immunity is the immediate protective barriers that defend against pathogens.
+- Innate immunity is the immediate protective barrier that defends against pathogens.
 The primary protective barriers in our bodies include the skin, mucus, stomach acid, enzymes in sweat and tears and immune system cells designed to combat foreign cells.

 The body then stores away this information so that it can more effectively defend against these substances if and when they’re detected again.